 You launched your product.
 A few people signed up.
 But something feels off, and you cannot tell if you are getting closer to product-market fit or just burning time.
 You have asked ChatGPT.
 You have scrolled through r/startups.
 You have read the blog posts.
 Everyone says "talk to your users" and "iterate fast," but nobody tells you what to test, in what order, or how to read the results.

 PMF is not a vanity metric.
 It is not "I got on the front page of Product Hunt."
-Your clearest signal is retention.
+Your clearest indicator is retention.
 Your users found the product and kept coming back without being asked.
 That is what fit looks like.

 You probably built fast with tools like Cursor, Lovable, or Bolt.
 Your product exists.
 The question is no longer "can I build this?"
 Now it is "does anyone need this enough to keep using it?"
 That is a different question entirely, and it requires a different process to answer.

-Why Do Most Founders Never Find PMF?
+Why Do Most Founders Never Find Product-Market Fit?

 Most founders never find product-market fit because they change too many things at once.
 You tweak your headline on Monday, pricing on Tuesday, post on r/SaaS on Wednesday, add a feature on Thursday.
 By Friday three people signed up.
 Which thing worked?
 You have no idea.
-You cannot tell what is working from what is not.

 Your fix is not working harder.
 It is working inside a system that connects each action to an outcome.

 Metric to watch: Number of genuine replies and DMs.
-What success looks like: 5+ people describe the problem in their own words.
-What failure tells you: You are in the wrong community, or the problem is not urgent enough to make people respond.
+Success: 5+ people describe the problem in their own words.

 Week 4 is where the fog lifts.
 You are not guessing anymore.
 You have three specific results telling you where to double down and what to drop.
+For deeper PMF indicators at small scale, look at behavioral patterns, not metrics.

 How Long Does It Take to Find Product-Market Fit?